The Odyssey Institute for Advanced and International Studies

 The Odyssey Institute for Advanced and International Studies (OIAIS) Buckeye, Arizona is a public charter junior high school and high school based in Buckeye, Arizona.

 Students may wear maroon or black uniform shirts, and black or khaki pants/shorts.
 In years previous to the 2016-2017 school year, the single-campus was a combination of grades 6-8 and 9-12, but in the 2016-2017 school year, the school split to become a separated middle school and high school.
 Scholars in middle school may only wear black pants/shorts and a grey uniform shirt.
 Additionally, scholars are required to only wear (OIAIS) branded outerwear or a solid-colored jacket that corresponds with the school's colors.

 OIAIS is part of a wider family of schools known as The Odyssey Preparatory Academy, which includes three K-5 schools in Buckeye and Goodyear.

 The High-school and Junior-high's mascot is Marty the Minotaur.
 The school colors are maroon, black, white, and silver.

+Sexual Misconduct Instances

+In 2023 it came to the public's eye that a former teacher at the school, Jessica Kramer, was found to be allegedly partaking in sexual abuse with a minor that attended the school during 2022.
+In early 2024, another teacher named Alyssa Paige Todd, a high school P.E. teacher was indicted with 7 counts of sexual conduct with a minor that started in December 2023 and ended in March of 2024.